Charlie Jones and the Planet Behind the Sun

 “Strange,” I said while looking around waiting for Jason to tell me if I didn’t know about an event or something that was going to be attended by everyone.
 He said nothing; he was busy finishing his pizza.

 It wasn’t long until we got to the bridge at the end of the street that connects Eton and Windsor.
 Across the River Thames, which was flowing as calmed as usual, stood the mighty Windsor Castle.
-The largest inhabited castle in the world, with its superb architecture and powerful looking Round Tower looked as commanding and strong as it have been for centuries.
+The largest inhabited castle in the world, with its superb architecture and powerful looking Round Tower looked as commanding and strong as it had been for centuries.
 The Union Jack waving atop the Round Tower reminded me that the queen wasn’t in town.
 She was in London, closer to my personal sanctuary called my room in my parent’s house.

 An odd chill in the air (I don’t know what it was) gave me the impression that there was something peculiar going on.
 But since I had gotten used to the changing weather, I stopped paying attention to the atmosphere in the city and right after Jason and I crossed the bridge I turned my attention back to finding a cool souvenir to add to my collection in London.
-Unfortunately, it seemed as if everyone had all of a sudden decided to visit Windsor because we immediately noticed that the town was crowded with locals and visitors having a nice afternoon.
+Unfortunately, it seemed as if everyone had suddenly decided to visit Windsor because we immediately noticed that the town was crowded with locals and visitors having a nice afternoon.

 “This is not what I was expecting,” I complained because I’d planned a nice and silent walk around a peaceful town and not a touristic landmark overflowing with people.

 The streets were really crowded.
 There were people buying food, clothes and souvenirs and tourists taking pictures of everything and everyone.
 The streets next to the castle were not ideal to meditate about my life.
 There was too much noise and too many people.
-We visited a couple of shops but I didn’t find something that I really liked so we walked away from the center of town right after Jason got himself some chips.
+We visited a couple of shops, but I didn’t find something that I really liked so we walked away from the center of town right after Jason got himself some chips.

 “Whatever you want,” said Jason ignoring me to pay attention to his recently bought potato chips.

-“Austin, no,” cried Jason rolling his eyes at me.
+“Charlie, no,” cried Jason rolling his eyes at me.
 “That’s really far away.
 Do you really want to get there and then walk all the way back to Eton?
 It’s going to get late.”